normal-computing/posteriors/README.md

 - [ ] [Dropout](https://arxiv.org/abs/1506.02142)
 - [ ] [Variational inference (mean-field and KFAC)](https://arxiv.org/abs/1601.00670)
+    - Basic/naive NELBO added but this should be upgraded (to be optimised + KFAC) and tested.
 - [ ] [Laplace approximation (mean-field and KFAC)](https://arxiv.org/abs/2106.14806)
+    - Currently we have a basic Hessian diagonal implementation but this should be replaced with diagonal (and KFAC) Fisher information which is guaranteed to be positive definite.
 - [ ] [Deep Ensemble](https://arxiv.org/abs/1612.01474)
 - [ ] [SGMCMC](https://arxiv.org/abs/1506.04696)
+    - v0 implementation added but needs API finalising and tests on e.g. linear Gaussian models with known posterior mean + cov.
 - [ ] Ensemble SGMCMC
 - [ ] [SNGP](https://arxiv.org/abs/2006.10108)
 - [ ] [Epistemic neural networks](https://arxiv.org/abs/2107.08924)